 If an original architectural feature has deteriorated beyond repair, the replacement shall match the historic feature in size, scale, profile, and finish.
-The substitution of compatible recycled historic materials is acceptable, provided that the replacement material is compatible with the historic style and character of the resource.
-Synthetic or composite replacement materials may be appropriate, provided that they do not compromise the preservation of the surrounding historic fabric.
+The substitution of recycled historic materials is acceptable, provided that the replacement material is compatible with the historic style and character of the resource.
 In order to be appropriate, synthetic or composite replacement materials shall match the original in size, scale, profile, and finish.
 Additional recommendations for the rehabilitation of historic materials are provided in the Appendix to these Design Standards.